John Talpos Data-verified

 OverviewAI-generated summary

-Talpos leads a research group and has a notable publication record, evidenced by an h-index of 21 and over 1,600 citations.
-His collaborations include established researchers at the National Center for Toxicological Research, such as William Slikker, Leah E. Latham, Shuliang Liu, and Merle G. Paule.
+His research also encompasses the evaluation of pharmacological agents, such as methylphenidate, examining its long-term effects and discontinuation outcomes in nonhuman primates using microPET/CT imaging to assess neurochemical changes.
+Furthermore, Talpos has contributed to genotoxicity evaluations, utilizing primary hepatocytes from rhesus macaques.
+He leads a research group and has a publication record that includes 51 papers, with a total of 1,624 citations and an h-index of 21.
+His collaborations include multiple shared publications with researchers at the National Center for Toxicological Research, such as William Slikker, Leah E. Latham, Shuliang Liu, and Merle G. Paule.

 Metrics